 It’s very important to be mindful when making use of these.
 You cannot simply throw them into your cosmetics and hope for the best.
 If not used appropriately, you may find them a detriment to your cosmetics.

-Buying Organic Herbs & Spices On Amazon
+Buying Organic Herbs & Spices

-It’s possible to source most organic herbs and spice you need on Amazon, but its important to buy from established suppliers on there.
+However, it is possible to source most organic herbs and spice you need on Amazon, but its important to buy from established suppliers on there.
 Some of the best Amazon storefronts include the Frontier Co-Op, McCormick Gourmet, Starwest Botanicals and Simply Organic.

 What Are They?